huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### "The Big Honey Hunt" was the first book to feature which characters?

-- [ ] Goldlilocks and the Three Bears
+- [ ] Goldilocks and the Three Bears
 - [x] The Berenstain Bears
 - [ ] Winnie the Pooh and Tigger